meaningalignment/values-tools/README.md

 ## Caching

 The Values Tools module includes a caching mechanism to store and retrieve LLM results, which reduces API calls.
 The cache uses a SQLite database to store the data.

+## Prompt Generation

+The system creates TypeScript variables from Markdown files in the `prompts` folder.
+It uses a build script to do this automatically.
+This makes the prompts easy to use in the code.